wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

     ![image](./media/12-net-ex2-g.PNG)

-1. Right click on Dependencies in the solution explorer and click on Manage NuGet packages > Browse > and enter "Microsoft.Azure.Devices.Client" > and Click Install
+1. Right click on Dependencies in the solution explorer and click on `Manage NuGet packages > Browse`.
+Enter `Microsoft.Azure.Devices.Client` then `Install`

     ![image](./media/12-net-ex2-h.PNG)

-1. Click on Ok on the Review Changes dailouge
+1. Click on `Ok` on the Review Changes dialogue

     ![image](./media/12-net-ex2-i.PNG)

-1. Click on 'I Accept' in the Licence Acceptance dialouge
+1. Click on `I Accept` in the License Acceptance dialogue

     ![image](./media/12-net-ex2-j.PNG)